efabrica-team/phpstan-latte/docs/extension.md

 ## Template path collectors
 TemplatePathCollector is a service which is used to find path to latte templates.
-Now there is only one collector which finds `$template->setTemplate($path)`.
+Now there is only one collector which finds `$template->setFile($path)`.
 So if you use some other way how to tell where the latte template is, feel free to implement [`TemplatePathCollectorInterface`](../src/LatteContext/Collector/TemplatePathCollector/TemplatePathCollectorInterface.php).
 Don't forget to register this new service in config file.

 ## Node visitors
 Last but not least, we have to prepare code for PHPStan to analyse it.
 When Nette compiles the latte template to PHP, the final class is little messy.
 We use [PHP parser](https://github.com/nikic/PHP-Parser/) and its [NodeVisitor](https://github.com/nikic/PHP-Parser/blob/4.x/doc/component/Walking_the_AST.markdown#node-visitors) to clean it up.